WildCodeSchool/Workshop-Props-React/README.md

 <details>
 <summary>Hint ? </summary>
 <br>
-Every `ProfileCard` needs a name, a firstNae, an address and a text for it's button
+Every `ProfileCard` needs a name, a firstName, an address and a text for it's button
 </details>

 ## 2: Bonus